topo-gps/ios-manual/en/waypoints/exporting_waypoints.rst

 In the export pop-up you can select the kind of data that will be exported when pressing the export button in the bottom of the pop-up.
 The kind of exported data can be any combination of the following:

 - *Geodata*: If you include 'Geodata' a data file containing the waypoint(s) will be exported.
 The file format is shown in the subtitle of the geodata item.
 In the example above it is gpx.zip.
-If you press :ref:`settings <ss-waypoints-export-settings>` you can change the dataformat.
+If you press :ref:`settings <ss-waypoints-export-settings>` you can change the data format.
 Supported file formats for exporting waypoints are gpx, gpx.zip, kml, kmz, geojson, geojson.zip, csv and csv.zip.
 - *Photos*: If you include 'Photos' the photos of the waypoint(s) will be exported as well.
 This item is not available if their are no photos.
 - *Map*: If you include 'Map' a map of the waypoint(s) will be exported.
 The pixel size of the map is displayed in the subtitle.
 You can change the pixel size in the :ref:`export settings <ss-waypoints-export-settings>`.